fedepaol/PostmanLib--Rings-Twice--Android/README.md

     ServerInteractionHelper.getInstance().sendRestAction(this,"MyRequestId", request1, request2);

+####Handling a response
 The

     void processHttpResult(Response result, Context context);

-of any RestServerAction will be called with the result of the http call.
+of all the _RestServerAction_s you passed will be called with the result of the call.

 The _Response_ parameter is a scribe Response object.
 You can get the stringified result using